rose-m/curlify/README.md

 ```

 After building either install it directly inside Chrome or for Firefox you can use [`web-ext`](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Getting_started_with_web-ext) to try the extension immediately.

+## Credits

+Icon workout by Becris from the Noun Project.